 - Mitochondrial dysfunction

-It is okay to admit to our patients/families that we don’t have all the answers and that we don’t know the exact mechanisms surrounding aetiology/pathophysiology!
+It is okay to admit to our patients/families that we don’t have all the answers and don’t know the exact mechanisms surrounding aetiology/pathophysiology!

 What are the DSM diagnostic criteria for autism?

-- Deficits in developing, maintaining, and understanding relationships, ranging, for example, from difficulties adjusting behaviour to suit various social contexts; to difficulties in sharing imaginative play or in making friends; to absence of interest in peers.
+- Deficits in developing, maintaining, and understanding relationships, ranging, for example, from difficulties adjusting behaviour to suit various social contexts to difficulties in sharing imaginative play or making friends to the absence of interest in peers.

 2. Restricted, repetitive patterns of behaviour, interests, or activities, as manifested by at least two of the following, currently or by history: